EUNIS Dørup E-learning Award

 The project must clearly demonstrate the involvement of a pedagogical idea or educational objectives.
 The pedagogical foundation must be presented as well as how the technology-enhanced learning activities are aligned with or connected to other learning activities.

 The information technology/technologies used can be proprietary, open source, a web 2.0/social software application or self-developed but the choice of technology must be explained in terms of how this technology gives added value to the specific teaching and learning activities.

 Applicants must submit some form of evidence of the benefits.
 Benefits might include improvements in following areas (although other types of benefits will be considered): Recruitment and Retention; Skills and Employability; Student Achievement; Widening Participation and Social Justice; Support for students with Special Needs.
 Types of evidence to show the benefits have been achieved might include: case studies; exam results; internal and external evaluations; student feedback and focus groups; system logs or other statistics and anecdotal evidence from both students and staff.

 Rules for submission

 The submitter’s organisation must be a member of EUNIS.
-The submitter or a member of the team involved must be able to participate in the annual EUNIS congress.
-You should only submit a project that has been entered in previous years if there have been significant developments since your last paper.
+The submitter or a member of the team involved must be able to participate in the annual EUNIS Congress.
+You should only resubmit a project that has been entered in previous years if there have been significant developments since your last paper.

 Submission procedure and deadlines

-The award is not a monetary award, but the winner of the award will have his/her conference fee refunded by EUNIS and will receive a special certificate and a framed print of a painting by Danish artist Maj Dørup (daughter of Jens Dørup).
+The winner of the award will receive a special certificate and a framed print of a painting by Danish artist Maj Dørup (daughter of Jens Dørup).